Wang Shih-chien: Political career

-Wang was given wide media exposure for losing a bet, in which he promised to jump into the sea if all eight of the Chinese Nationalist Party's candidates in Taipei City won during the 2008 Taiwanese Legislative Elections.
+Wang was given wide media exposure for losing a bet, in which he promised to jump into the sea if all eight of the Kuomintang's candidates in Taipei City won during the 2008 Taiwanese Legislative Elections.
 He ended up keeping his promise, accompanying 280 supporters to the sea and jumping into it from a jet ski.
 "Here I am.
 I did what I promised," he said after completing the jump.